kamens/gae_bingo/README.md

 bingo("talking animals")
 </pre>

-### Testing your alternatives ahead of time
+### <a name="testing">Testing your alternatives ahead of time</a>
 If you're on the dev server and wanna take a look-see at how your various alternatives behave before you ship 'em, you can override the current request's selection of A/B alternatives by adding the `gae_bingo_alternative_number` request param, like so: `?gae_bingo_alternative_number=2`

-### Ending an experiment
+### <a name="controlling">Controlling and ending your experiments</a>
 Typically, ending an experiment will go something like this:

+1. You'll check out your dashboard at `/gae_bingo/dashboard`
-1. You'll notice a clear winner and click "End experiment, picking this" on the dashboard.
+1. You'll notice a clear experiment winner and click "End experiment, picking this" on the dashboard.
 All users will now see your chosen alternative.
 2. You'll go into the code and remove your old ab_test() call, replacing it w/ the clear winner.
 3. You'll delete the experiment from the dashboard if you no longer need its historical record.